 Lesson 4: Defining Advanced Attribute and Dimension Properties

-In this lesson, you will learn how to use some advanced properties of attributes, attribute hierarchies, and dimension properties.
+In this lesson, you will learn how to use some of the advanced properties of attributes, attribute hierarchies, and dimension properties.

 This lesson is based on an enhanced version of the Analysis Services Tutorial project that you completed in the first three lessons of this tutorial.
 The first task in this lesson describes where to locate the appropriate sample project to use for the lesson, and the difference between this project and the project that you created in the first three lessons.